 A mental illness is a clinical condition that affects a person’s thoughts, feelings, and behavior.
 Mental illnesses are common, affecting tens of millions of people in the United States each year.
 Mental illness can take many different forms.
 The most commonly occurring mental illnesses include:

-The criteria for a mental illness dictates that the symptoms must cause significant distress or impairment in order to be diagnosed.
+The criteria for a mental illness dictate that the symptoms must cause significant distress or impairment in order to be diagnosed.
 This means that mental illness disrupts a person’s ability to function normally due to the feelings of distress that it causes.
 Mental illnesses are often treated with clinical mental health counseling, therapy, and medication in order for sufferers to manage their symptoms.

 Unfortunately, people with a mental illness are twice as likely to develop an addiction as those without a mental illness.
 One reason for this is that people with mental illness often use drugs or alcohol as a way to self-medicate.
 This numbs the symptoms of their mental illness and makes them feel better temporarily.
 However, this is not the only reason why these conditions are often seen in the same person.Get Help Now